joaquinpelle/Skylight.jl/docs/src/radiativemodels/catalogue.md

 ### Line emission

 In these models, the radiation corresponds to line emission from the disk.
-The emissivity profile is given by the [`emissivity_profile`](@ref) function.
+The emissivity profile is given by the [`line_emission_profile`](@ref) function.

 ### Flat spacetime lamppost corona line emission profile